 Requests for information

 We publish our responses to your requests for information from the data we hold.
-Data requests from the last 12 months will also be published in our annual reports (from October 2018).

 Please note that we are unable to release any information that would identify a healthcare organisation, and we will only publish aggregate figures of three or more.